Karan Aujla discography

-Karan Aujla is an Indo-Canadian singer, rapper, and songwriter in the Punjabi music industry.
-He has released over fifty-two singles as a lead artist and thirty-four as a lyricist.
+Karan Aujla is an Indian singer, rapper, and songwriter in the Punjabi music industry.
+He has released over fifty-two singles as a lead artist and thirty-four as a songwriter.
 He has also featured on fifty-four songs as a guest artist.
 Eleven of his singles as a lead artist have been featured on the global YouTube music chart, while nineteen have been featured on the UK Asian music chart by the OCC.